mirror/dd-wrt/src/router/python/Doc/library/ipaddress.rst

       single-address network, with the network address being *address* and the mask being ``/128``.

-   3. An integer packed into a :class:`bytes` object of length 16, bit-endian.
+   3. An integer packed into a :class:`bytes` object of length 16, big-endian.
       The interpretation is similar to an integer *address*.

+   4. A two-tuple of an address description and a netmask, where the address description is either a string, a 128-bits integer, a 16-bytes packed integer, or an existing IPv6Address object; and the netmask is an integer representing the prefix length.

    An :exc:`AddressValueError` is raised if *address* is not a valid IPv6 address.
 A :exc:`NetmaskValueError` is raised if the mask is not valid for